brevzin/cpp_proposals/2994_naming_of_packs/naming-of-packs.md

 Here, all the syntaxes in the last column are the same as the syntaxes in the first column, except using `...pack` instead of `elem`.
 These syntaxes are all distinct and unambiguous.

 It is pretty likely that many people will prefer at least one syntax in the second column to its corresponding suggestion in the third column (I certainly do).
 But, on the whole, I think the consistency and orthogonality outweigh these small preferences.
-And it helps that we already use this syntax today, for lambda capture.

 Incidentally, this syntax also avoids the potential ambiguity mentioned in [@P2662R2] for its syntax proposal (that having a parameter of `T...[1]` is valid syntax today, which with this proposal for indexing into the pack would instead be spelled `...T[1]` which is not valid today), although given that two compilers don't even support that syntax today makes this a very minor, footnote-level advantage.